Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: Introduction

 \vs

-What is not much emphasized in the literature is the problem of constructing a {\em deformation quantization map}, which is a map connecting the classical cluster $\mathscr{X}$-variety and the corresponding quantum cluster $\mathscr{X}$-variety.
+We are interested in the problem of constructing a {\em deformation quantization map}, which is a map connecting the classical cluster $\mathscr{X}$-variety and the corresponding quantum cluster $\mathscr{X}$-variety.
 More precisely, it is an assignment to each `quantizable' classical observable function a corresponding quantum observable.
 One first needs to decide which classical functions to quantize, and the natural candidates would be the {\em universally Laurent} functions, i.e. the functions that are Laurent in all cluster $\mathscr{X}$-charts.
-In our case of $\mathscr{P}_{{\rm PGL}_m,\frak{S}}$, these form the ring $\mathscr{O}_{{\rm cl}}(\mathscr{P}_{{\rm PGL}_m,\frak{S}})$, which is proved in \cite{Shen} to equal the ring $\mathscr{O}(\mathscr{P}_{{\rm PGL}_m,\frak{S}})$ of regular functions on $\mathscr{P}_{{\rm PGL}_m,\frak{S}}$.
+In our case of $\mathscr{P}_{{\rm PGL}_n,\frak{S}}$, these form the ring denoted by $\mathcal{O}_{{\rm cl}}(\mathscr{P}_{{\rm PGL}_n,\frak{S}})$, which is proved in \cite{Shen} to equal the ring $\mathcal{O}(\mathscr{P}_{{\rm PGL}_n,\frak{S}})$ of regular functions on $\mathscr{P}_{{\rm PGL}_n,\frak{S}}$.
 Then a deformation quantization map would be a map